AlexanderJCS/minesweeper-console/README.md

 ## Images
 ![image](https://user-images.githubusercontent.com/98898166/177020655-7002c989-2a68-482f-9e79-0e64b961a299.png)

 ## Compatibility

 - This is compatible with Windows.
 This program relies on libraries such as `Windows.h` and `conio.h`, which are not portable.
 - Use Visual Studio's C++ compiler for the best experience.
 This was not tested on any other compiler.
 - Consoles that support ANSI Escape Codes are required. cmd on Windows does not support this, instead, use the Terminal application.

+## Setup

+- A compiled binary can be found for some releases in the attachments of a release.
+- If there is no compiled attachment, compile the code yourself by first downloading this repository and compiling using `g++ Minesweeper.cpp`

 ## Controls